SatelliteShorelines/CoastSeg/docs/update-guide.md

 ```

 2. **Install jsonschema**

-   - This is necessary to run coastseg in a jupyter notebook.
+   -This is necessary to run coastseg in a jupyter notebook.

 ```bash
  pip install jsonschema==4.19.0 --user